-As a time saving measure authors are asked to follow technical requirements for drawing up of the articles.
-Papers that do not meet these requirements will be declined.
+As a time-saving measure, authors are asked to follow the technical requirements for the articles.
+Papers that do not meet these requirements will be rejected.

 The article should be drafted in MS Word (.doc or .rtf format).
-The maximum number of characters in the article (including spaces) as following should not exceed 30 000.
+The number of characters in the article (including spaces) should not exceed 30 000.